 Defining Lawn Thatch and Its EffectsThatch consists of a tightly woven mix of natural matter — including dead stems and fibrous material — that accumulates between the grass and soil.
-While a slight presence is normal, too much interferes with water, nutrients, and airflow, encouraging damp conditions that may lead to turf diseases.
-Turf might … Read More
+While a slight presence is normal, too much interferes with water, nutrients, and airflow, encouraging damp conditions that may lead to turf d… Read More

 What Is Thatch?Thatch forms from undecomposed plant debris — such as old grass material and fibrous root build-up — that accumulates between the topsoil and the visible grass.
 While a thin layer is common, a thick layer can restrict drainage, delay nutrient uptake, and encourage turf diseases.
-The turf may appear uneven, feel spongy, and fail t… Read More
+The turf may appear uneven, feel sp… Read More

 In the core of every thriving educational institution lies a commitment to creating not just a place of learning but a community where students feel protected, motivated, and active.
 Central to this vision is the concept of school grounds maintenance, a critical yet often undervalued element that shapes the tangible and emotional landscape of educa… Read More